Prospects, prospects, prospects! They’re everywhere to be seen in the Subway Super Series – both recently selected and soon to be drafted players.

 Super Series Game 3 Recap – notes on Toffoli and Kitsyn

-Interview with Ottawa GM Brain Kilrea – the player to score a goal in Kings history
+Interview with Ottawa GM Brain Kilrea – first player to score a goal in Kings history